OrsolonLudovico/MasterThesis/tools/Kmdiff/readme.md

 [createInput.sh](./createInput.sh) is needed to create a file containing the list of the paths of the genomes we want to analyze (kmdiff requires this input format).

 # Results
-Unfortunately, from my experiments, we found that compressing the datasets makes *kmdiff* unable to discover any differentially expressed k-mers.
+Unfortunately, from my experiments, we found that compressing the datasets makes *kmdiff* unable to discover any differentially expressed k-mers; this means that this tool is not suitable to use in tandem with USTAR.